4GeeksAcademy/machine-learning-content/06-ml_algos/support-vector-machine.md

 How do we deal with that?

--Increase margins by including some misclassified data points between your margins.
+- Increase margins by including some misclassified data points between your margins.
 Increase bias and reduce variance can be done by controlling one of the SVM hyperparameters, the 'C' parameter.

 A low C value increases bias and decreases variance.
 If values are too extreme you may underfit.